Rigidity around Poisson Submanifolds: Proof of Theorem

 \section{Proof of Theorem \ref{Main_Theorem_intro}}

-We start by preparing the setting needed for the Nash-Moser method: we fix norms on the spaces that we will work with, we construct smoothing operators adapted to our problem and recall the interpolation inequalities.
-Next, we prove a series of inequalities which assert tameness of some natural operations like Lie derivative, flow and pullback and we also prove some properties of local diffeomorphisms.
-We end the section with the proof of Theorem \ref{Main_Theorem_intro}, which is mostly inspired by \cite{Conn}.
+We start by preparing the setting needed for applying the Nash-Moser method: we fix norms on the Fr\'echet spaces involved, we construct smoothing operators adapted to the problem and we recall the interpolation inequalities.
+Next, we prove a series of inequalities which assert tameness of some natural operations such as: the Lie derivative, the flow of a vector field, and the pullback; and then we prove some inequalities for the composition of local diffeomorphisms.
+We end the section with the proof of Theorem \ref{Main_Theorem_intro}, which is mostly inspired by Conn's proof \cite{Conn}.

-\begin{remark}\rm A usual convention when dealing with the Nash-Moser techniques (e.g.\ \cite{Ham}), which we also adopt, is to denote all constants by the same symbol.
+\begin{remark}\rm A usual convention when dealing with the Nash-Moser techniques (see e.g.\ \cite{Ham}), which we also adopt, is to denote all constants by the same symbol.
 In the series of preliminary results below we work with ``big enough'' constants $C$ and $C_n$, and with ``small enough'' constants $\theta>0$; these depend on the trivialization data for the vector bundle $E$ and on the smoothing operators.
 In the proof of Proposition \ref{Proposition_technical}, $C_n$ depends also on the Poisson structure $\pi$. \end{remark}